krzysztofslusarski/krzysztofslusarski.github.io/_posts/2022-12-12-async-manual.md

 09:43:09     1000     49813  113,00    0,20    0,00    0,00  113,20     1  java
 ```

 We are using a bit more than one CPU core.
-Our load generator executes the load with a single
+Our load generator creates the load with a single
-thread so that CPU usage is pretty high.
-Let's see what our CPU is doing while execution our
+thread so that the CPU usage is pretty high.
+Let's see what our CPU is doing while executing our
 spring controller: ([HTML](/assets/async-demos/cpu.html){:target="_blank"})

 ![alt text](/assets/async-demos/cpu.png "flames")

-I know that flame graph is pretty long, but hey, welcome to Spring and Hibernate.
+I know that flame graph is pretty large, but hey, welcome to Spring and Hibernate.
 I highlighted the ```existsById()``` method.
-You can see that it eats **95%** of the
+You can see that it consumes **95%** of the
-CPU.
+CPU time.
 But why?
-From the code perspective it doesn't look scary at all:
+It doesn't look scary at all when looking at the code:

 ```java
 @Transactional